Karl Gratz: On the Western Front

 After a spell instructing, Gratz was posted in March 1943 to 11.
 Staffel (11th squadron) of Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing) on the English channel front.
 The 11.
 Staffel was an additional 4th squadron of I. Gruppe of JG 2 which was based at Triquerville and equipped with the Bf 109 G-3.
 On 1 October 1943, the squadron was renumbered and from then on was known as 4.
 Staffel of JG 2.

 On 12 March, Gratz claimed his first aerial victory on the Western Front when he shot down a Supermarine Spitfire fighter 30 km northwest of Fécamp.
 The Royal Air Force (RAF) Fighter Command suffered only one casualty in combat that day.
 A Spitfire IX, BS548, flown by Captain O Massart of No. 340 Squadron was severely damaged in battle with a Fw 190 belonging to JG 2.
 The pilot returned unhurt.
 Massart formed part of a Ramrod patrol to Rouen.

 On 4 April, he claimed two further Spitfires destroyed in combat 80 km north of Caen.
 Fighter Command lost ten pilots killed, one captured while two evaded capture with help from the French resistance.
 JG 26 claimed five, JG 2 claimed six and one fell in combat with JG 1.
-No. 129 Squadron RAF is known to have engaged JG 2 over the English Channel while on a Roadstead operation.
+No. 129 Squadron is known to have engaged JG 2 over the English Channel while on a Roadstead operation.
 JG 2 claimed two of their number.
 The only casualty was Flight Sergeant A J Symonds.
 His body was recovered by a Supermarine Walrus.
 The following day Gratz claimed a victory near Ostend.
 Fighter Command carried out two Ramrod operations in the morning and one in the afternoon, losing three fighters in total.
-No. 129 Squadron's Sergeant J S Hetherington, in Spitfire AR527, was killed in action with JG 2 on a sweep from Venturas to Landunvez.
+Sergeant J S Hetherington of No. 129 Squadron, in Spitfire AR527, was killed in action with JG 2 on a sweep from Venturas to Landunvez.
 No. 332 Squadron RAF lost Spitfire ES291 and the pilot Sergeant S N Larssen killed on Ramrod 52 to Haamstede.
 In the afternoon, another Ramrod to Landunvez killed No. 616 Squadron RAF Flight Lieutenant P B Wright DFC in Spitfire BS465.

 Gratz received the German Cross in Gold (Deutsches Kreuz in Gold) on 8 June 1943.
 On 16 August, the Eighth Air Force of the United States Army Air Forces (USAAF) targeted the Le Bourget airfield near Paris with a large formation of Boeing B-17 Flying Fortress escorted by a number of Republic P-47 Thunderbolt escort fighters.
 In defense of this attack, I. Gruppe of JG 2 claimed three B-17s and one P-47 shot down for the loss of five pilots killed in action.
 In this encounter, Gratz was credited with the destruction of one B-17 shot down 9 km southeast of Brétigny.